SoftInstigate/restheart/README.md

 ## Commercial Editions

 RESTHeart v5 is a open source project distributed under a [open-core model](https://en.wikipedia.org/wiki/Open-core_model).
-It means that its main features are free to use under the OSI-approved open source licenses, but some enterprise-level features are distributed with a more business-friendly commercial license.
+It means that its main features are free to use under the OSI-approved open source licenses, but some enterprise-level features are distributed with a business-friendly commercial license.
+We hope this model will allow us to finance the continuous development and improvement of this product, which has become too large to be handled like a side project.

 This is a list of commercial-only features: